zowe/community/Technical-Steering-Committee/logging.md

 K - Client Kotlin SDK
 N - Client Node.js SDK
 P - Client Python SDK
-S - Zowe System Services

 ### Message Formats

-ZWEcnnnnt or ZWEcsnnnt {Actual message} where:
+ZWEcnnnnt, ZWEcsnnnt or ZWEcsxnnt {Actual message} where:

 **ZWE** - static for Zowe messages.

 **c** - one of the registered Components ... (see above).
 Components need the TSC to approve the use of the project letter to ensure consistency across all of the projects.

 **s** - potentially a sub component within the component space.
-An example from API Mediation Layer would be G for Gateway
+An example from API Mediation Layer would be G for Gateway.

+**x** - potentially a space for extensions.
+For the extensions the expectation is that there will be X as sub component.
+An example would be ZWEDXA11E

+**nnn** - is a linear sequence starting from 001 to 999.

 **nnnn** - is a linear sequence starting from 0001 to 9999.